equeim/tremotesf2/README.md

 ### Dependencies
 - C++17 compiler
 - CMake 3.16 or newer (3.21 on Windows)
-- Qt 5.15 (Core, Network, Concurrent, Gui, Widgets)
+- Qt 5.15 (Core, Network, Concurrent, Gui, Widgets modules)
 - fmt 7.0 or newer
 - KWidgetsAddons
 - libpsl
+- cxxopts
+- Qt Test module (for tests only)
 - OpenSSL 1.1.1 or newer (for tests only)

 On GNU/Linux and BSD, also: